 The tips include exactly the information that Claire wished was available, both when she was establishing herself and as an experienced music teacher.

-With the marketing and business development strategies we describe, Claire developed her music teaching business to her full capacity – and built a waiting list for private lessons in a city saturated with excellent music teachers.
+With the marketing and business development strategies we describe, Claire developed her music teaching business to her full capacity – and built a waiting list for private lessons in a city full of excellent music teachers.

 Plus she created numerous resources admired by students, parents and other teachers alike to give super lessons.
 She learned how to solve common issues that affect music teachers in schools.
 And now she wants to share her experience with you.

-Jamie has mentored hundreds of small business owners and freelancers, helping them attract new clients, increase their earnings and overcome challenges.
-Named one of the top ten mentors in his industry in the UK he is continually in demand and booked in advance.
-He works with people all over the UK, and sometimes across the world.
+Jamie has mentored hundreds of small business owners and freelancers, helping them attract new clients and overcome challenges.
+Named one of the top ten mentors in his industry he works with people all over the UK, and sometimes across the world.

 We’d love to help your music teaching business to thrive.
 Get our free series of tips today.